 - pain and impairment of social life.

-If the employee has died of an occupational disease, the survivors shall be entitled to medical expenses and funeral costs, the costs of maintenance of the survivors, non-pecuniary damage to the survivors and compensation for material damage to the heirs.
+If the employee dies of an occupational disease, the survivors are entitled to medical and funeral expenses, maintenance costs, non-pecuniary damage to the survivors and compensation for material damage to the heirs.

 Employers are required to be insured, so compensation is then usually paid by the insurance company.